Gayatri-Priyadarsini/WWW25_LPA/README.md

 # Least-Privilege-Access-for-Persistent-Storage-Mechanisms-in-Web-Browsers
 This repository is discuses the changes required in mozilla nightly build proposed in the paper titled "Least Privilege Access for Persistent Storage Mechanisms in Web Browsers"

+You can find our firefox build at https://doi.org/10.5281/zenodo.14822718.
+This can then be used to run the firefox browser by `./mach run`.

 ## Set-up
 For our work, we instrumented the firefox codebase in order to integrate fine grained access control for third-party scripts, which otherwise have full control over first-party storage.